nondeterminischtick/takethecannoli/_recipes/sausage-stuffed-mushrooms.md

 - Remove stems from mushrooms and use a spoon to scrape out the gills, set aside.
 Arrange mushroom caps on a baking dish and set aside.
 - Dice onion and peppers
 - Brown the sausage meat in a frying pan.
 Remove and set aside.
 - Add oil to the pan.
-Add the onil and peppers until water is released and evaoporated.
+Add the onion and peppers until water is released and evaporated.
 - Add the garlic and oregano, sauté for 30 seconds.
-- Add the tomatoes and Henderson's Relish.
+- Add the tomatoes, Henderson's Relish, mushroom stems and gills.
 Add the sausage back into the pan, stir.
 - Simmer for at least 20 minutes
 - Spoon sausage mixture into the mushrooms, top with slices of mozzarella.
 - Bake for 15-20 minutes.